 Though it might seem silly, so many of these daily skincare habits can help heal perioral dermatitis in the longterm.

 Give your skin time to breathe.

 The irony of makeup is that the skin we feel most self-conscious about is often the same skin that benefits most from not being spackled with heavy powders and concealer.
-If you can allow yourself some make-up free days during PD flare-ups, it will help expedite things calming down and returning to normal.
+If you can allow yourself some make-up free days during perioral dermatitis treatment or flare-ups, it will help expedite things calming down and returning to normal.

-Have you had any other success stories with natural perioral dermatitis treatments or lifestyle changes?
+Have you had any success with perioral dermatitis natural treatments, self-care or lifestyle changes?
 Any inflammation-based condition is so individual.
 Some people might have food triggers, others environmental ones.
 I would love to hear any of your own experiences or advice in the comments.